pydata/sparse/docs/contributing.rst

 It is best if all new functionality and/or bug fixes have unit tests added with each use-case.

-Since we support both Python 2.7 and Python 3.5 and newer, it is recommended to test with at least these two versions before committing your code or opening a pull request.
 We use `pytest <https://docs.pytest.org/en/latest/>`_ as our unit testing framework, with the ``pytest-cov`` extension to check code coverage and ``pytest-flake8`` to check code style.
 You don't need to configure these extensions yourself.
 Once you've configured your environment, you can just ``cd`` to the root of your repository and run

 .. code-block:: bash

-   py.test
+   pytest

 This automatically checks code style and functionality, and prints code coverage, even though it doesn't fail on low coverage.